 After Brexit, EU Will Allow U.K. Citizens To Visit Without A Visa

-With the U.K. poised to leave the European Union, one basic question has loomed amid the complicated debates over soft borders and no-deal exits: After Brexit, would Brits be forced to get a visa to visit the EU?
+With the U.K. poised to leave the European Union, one basic question has loomed over the complicated debates over soft borders and no-deal exits: After Brexit, would Brits be forced to get a visa to visit the EU?
 On Thursday, the EU Parliament gave its answer: "No."

 The EU policy requires full reciprocation from the U.K. government — meaning that if citizens of one or more EU countries are required to get a visa to visit Britain, the EU will reinstate visa requirements for U.K. citizens.